 TAKING PART IN THE FESTIVAL

 Where Speech and Drama classes will be held at Newcastle-under-Lyme College, Knutton Lane, ST5 2GB.
-Music classes will be held at the adjoining St John Fisher Catholic College, Ashfields New Road, ST5 2SJ.
+Music classes will be held at the Clayton Hall Academy, Clayton Road, ST5 3DN

 When The syllabus shows the most likely days and times on which classes will be held.
 We will make every effort to keep to the scheduled sessions but heavy or conflicting entries may mean we have to make changes.
 If this becomes necessary we will let competitors know as soon as possible.